beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 ![Full Successful Flow](flow-full.png?raw=true)

-We need to understand that `UniqueEmailSubscriber` and `UserEventsSubscriber` are two autonomous components that once deployed, will run in the background and do their job.
+We need to understand that `UniqueEmailSubscriber` and `UserEventsSubscriber` are two autonomous components that once deployed, run in the background and do their job whenever they receive an event or state change notification.

-In the case that a User is successfully created, the `UniqueEmailSubscriber` will still react to the `UniqueEmailEntity` reservation and therefore will still schedule a timer to un-reserve it.
-However, since the User was created, the `UserEventsSubscriber` will modify the `UniqueEmailEntity` state to CONFIRMED and that will trigger another state change notification to `UniqueEmailSubscriber` which will cancel the timer.
+In the case where a user is successfully created, the `UniqueEmailSubscriber` will still react to the `UniqueEmailEntity` reservation and therefore still schedule a timer to un-reserve it.
+However, since the user has been created, the `UserEventsSubscriber` will change the `UniqueEmailEntity` state to CONFIRMED and this will trigger another state change notification to the `UniqueEmailSubscriber` which will cancel the timer.

-Although simple, this example demonstrates how to implement a **Choreography Saga** in Kalix.
-We have two entities that influences each other and we have two Actions that are listening to events and state changes and guaranteeing that the whole converges to a consistent state.
+Although simple, this example shows how to implement a **Choreography Saga** in Kalix.
+We have two entities that influence each other, and we have two actions that listen to events and state changes and guarantee that the whole converges to a consistent state.

 ## Running and exercising this sample